golang/dep/docs/migrating.md

 - dep requires that all packages from a given project/repository be at the same version.
 - dep generally does not care about what's on your GOPATH; it deals exclusively with projects sourced from remote network locations.
 (Hint inference is the only exception to this; once solving begins, GOPATH - and any custom changes you've made to code therein - is ignored.)
 - dep generally prefers semantic versioning-tagged releases to branches (when not given any additional rules).
 This is a significant shift from the "default branch" model of `go get` and some other tools.
 It can result in dep making surprising choices for dependencies for which it could not infer a rule.
+- dep assumes that all generated code exists, and has been committed to the source.

 A small number of projects that have reported being unable, thus far, to find a reasonable way of adapting to these requirements.
 If you can't figure out how to make your project fit, please file an issue - while dep necessarily cannot accommodate every single existing approach, it is dep's goal is define rules to which all Go projects can reasonably adapt.

 ### Hard failures

-Hard failures involve actual

-All of these failure modes are covered extensively in the reference on [failure modes](failure-modes.md)
+All of the hard failure modes are covered extensively in the reference on [failure modes](failure-modes.md).

 Because the solver, and all its possible failures, are the same for `dep init` as for `dep ensure`, there's a separate section for understanding and dealing with them: [dealing with solving failures](failure-modes.md#solving-failures).
 It can be trickier with `dep init`, however, as many remediations require tweaking `Gopkg.toml`.